Before jumping directly to heat sinks, let us first have a review on power and how to calculate it.

 Calculating Heat Sink Size

 Calculating heat sink size can be a daunting task, especially for someone without much thermal analysis experience.
-But there are many heat sink design software online that could help heat sink size calculation.
+But there are many heat sink design software online that can help with heat sink size calculation.
 Such software allows you to design and analyze a heat sink to meet the device’s thermal requirements.
 In manual calculation, dimensions are needed to determine an appropriate design for your heat sink.
 The following steps will help reduce the complexity of the calculations.
 To get a rough estimate of the size of the required heat sink, consider the following:

 - The surface is due to the fins’ thickness, and the base’s thickness should be smaller than the total surface area of the heat sink.